edragonconnect/ecto_tablestore/README.md

 * Support embedded schema, please refer full functions of `Ecto.Schema` for details.

+* Automatically use schema defined attribute fields into `:columns_to_get` in all read operations by default if this option is not explicitly provided.

 Implement Tablestore row related functions in `EctoTablestore.Repo` module, please see [document](https://hexdocs.pm/ecto_tablestore/readme.html) for details: